gosei128/Blog-App/README.md

 # Blog App

-A lightweight blog front end built with React and Vite.
-It lets you browse blog posts, view individual details, create new entries, and delete existing ones.
-Data is served by a simple `json-server` API so you can prototype quickly without standing up a full backend.
+A lightweight blog application built with React and Vite.
+The project now includes a small Express.js backend using MongoDB and Mongoose for persistence (previously the UI used `json-server` for prototyping).

 ## Features